Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

+In this section, we revisit the different stages within the second diurnal cycle to examine and substantiate the contributions of various types of density currents to propagating convection at each stage.
+We first focus on the period from 3 PM (day +1) to 12 AM LST (day +2), when first-mode convection develops over land, accompanied by the inland sea breeze in the afternoon, followed by a complete reversal of near-surface winds to a land breeze near the coast, along with second-mode convection initiated over the ocean.

 Figure \ref{fig:snap.Tz2} illustrates snapshots of potential temperature and horizontal winds in the boundary layer from the afternoon to midnight for both the control run (a-c) and the cold pool experiment (d-f).
 These images highlight different types of density currents characterized by colder anomalies in the boundary layer.
 In comparison to the control run, the removal of evaporative cooling completely eliminates the offshore convection over the positive X channel, which persisted and intensified into the following day, along with the associated density currents.
-Moreover, in the absence of cold pools, the edges of sea breezes become more pronounced between 3 PM to 6 PM, displaying a clearer process of onshore propagation.
+The sea-breeze edges are identifiable as sharp near-surface potential temperature gradients separating the relatively cooler marine air (blue shading) from the warmer land surface (red shading), with the cooler air advancing inland during the afternoon.
+Moreover, in the absence of cold pools, these edges become more clearly aligned with the coastline (whether straight or curved) between 3 PM and 6 PM, exhibiting a more coherent onshore propagation.

-The spatial scales and structures of land-sea breezes differ markedly from those of cold pools created by evaporative cooling over land.
-The former exhibit a spatial scale that corresponds with that of the island and remain nearly parallel to the intricate shape of the coastline.
-In contrast, cold pools are smaller and have more compact and circular features.
-These cold pools can either align with slightly cooler signals at the edges of the sea breeze or continue to develop overnight, thereby greatly enhancing the ability of the land breeze to drive convection offshore.

-Sea breezes persist until just before sunset (Figures \ref{fig:clim.Hov.coast} and \ref{fig:Hov.Ywind.surface}), propagating across the island and triggering new convection at their leading edge (Figure \ref{fig:snap.Tz2}, left and middle).
+From 3 to 6 PM, sea breezes persist until just before sunset (Figures \ref{fig:clim.Hov.coast} and \ref{fig:Hov.Ywind.surface}), propagating across the island and triggering new convection with small cold pools at their leading edge (Figure \ref{fig:snap.Tz2}a-b), forming a distinct thermal boundary that runs roughly parallel to the complex shape of the coastline (Figure \ref{fig:snap.Tz2}d-e).
 The arrival of the sea breeze brings cooler air from the ocean, which makes it hard for the first mode of convection to continue its propagation toward the coastline, especially as land cools even further after sunset.